Russell-Waterhouse/blog/content/post/landmines.md

 ## Minefield 2: SOLID, DRY, Clean Code, OO, GoF Design Patterns

-This one isn't a single thing, like AI psychosis, but it's more of a style of code that is pushed as a somewhat cohesive unit.
+This one isn't a single thing, like AI psychosis, but it's more of a style of code that is pushed as a somewhat loosely cohesive unit.

 This one is tricky because these principles are taught at many respectable institutions, and they were considered industry standard at one point to large subsections of the industry (and I think many practitioners would argue these still are industry standard).

+Many developers today only know this cult, and have never experienced anything else.

 And as techniques, on their own, some aren't bad.
 But as a cohesive unit, I've only ever seen this lead me to a minefield.